 Keep kids warm and cozy with our curated collection of best winter gear for children.

-The key to keeping kids warm in winter is high quality winter gear.
+The key to keeping kids warm in winter is dressing them in layers of high quality winter gear.
 Start with breathable, quick dry base layers and wool socks, then put on snow pants and an insulated jacket, snow boots, mittens or gloves, and a hat.
-For extreme cold, add a midlayer (a fleece sweater is light, comfy, and affordable), neck gaiter, and hand and toe warmer packets.
+For extreme cold, add a mid-layer (a fleece sweater is light, comfy, and affordable), neck gaiter, and hand and toe warmers.
 Since there are so many options to choose from, we’ve put together a kids’ winter gear buying guide with features to look for, product recommendations, and tips on getting kids to dress properly for the weather.
 We hope our best winter gear for kids keeps your kids toasty all season!

 Affiliate Disclosure: Please note that this article contains affiliate links through which I may make a small commission at no extra cost to you.
-Thank you for supporting my website!
+Thank you for supporting our small family business!

 A good warm hat helps retain heat, so you can stay outside longer!
 If it’s hard to keep a hat on your child’s head, let her choose her own or get one with her favorite animal/cartoon character on it.
 My girls love their Abby Cadabbie and Minion beanies!